IdeaConnection.com

 Facilitator

 Most teams have a very experienced Facilitator.
-The Facilitator is not an authoritarian leader, but rather is there to help with encouragement, support and focus.
+The Facilitator is not an authoritarian leader, but is there to help with encouragement, support and focus.

 Consensus